 Monroe Capital BDC Advisors, LLC will serve as our investment advisor.
 Monroe Capital Management Advisors, LLC will serve as our administrator.
 Each of Monroe Capital BDC Advisors, LLC and Monroe Capital Management Advisors, LLC is affiliated with Monroe Capital, LLC, a leading lender to middle-market companies.
-As of September 30, 2012, Monroe Capital, LLC and its affiliates had approximately \$657 million in assets under management.
-Since its founding in 2004 through September 30, 2012, the investment professionals of Monroe Capital, LLC invested over \$1.4 billion in over 390 transactions.
+As of December 31, 2010, Monroe Capital, LLC and its affiliates had approximately \$440 million in assets under management.
+Since its founding in 2004, Monroe Capital, LLC has invested over \$1.1 billion in over 260 transactions.

-Prior to the date of this prospectus, we purchased our initial portfolio of loans for \$67.6 million from two funds managed by affiliates of Monroe Capital, LLC.
-This portfolio is comprised of 16 loans that are either senior, unitranche or junior secured debt obligations of companies.
+On , 2011, we purchased our initial portfolio of loans for \$ million from a fund managed by an affiliate of Monroe Capital, LLC.
+This portfolio is comprised of 34 loans that are either senior, unitranche or junior secured debt obligations of companies.
 See "Summary-Formation Transactions" for more information.